 Web Application Protection

 The SchoolAdmin product uses page-specific tokens avoid Cross-Site Request Forgery (CSRF) attacks.
 User input into the application is scrubbed to protect against cross-site scripting (XSS) attacks.
+The application is regularly checked via third-party scans to ensure compliance.
 Additionally, developers perform code reviews on database access functionality that is written, to act as an additional line of defense against possible vulnerabilities in the connection between the web application and the database.

 SchoolAdmin monitors the availability of the SchoolAdmin product and the individual services that the product depends on.
 The SchoolAdmin technical team is notified immediately should the product not respond to requests or if any of the underlying system services (e.g. memory cache, job processing queues) become unavailable.
 Additionally, the team is alerted to any software application exceptions that occur in the product, and has an operational process in place to investigate and fix any such issues.